-Collaboration for sustaining health equity MADISON COUNTY COMMUNITY HEALTH-NEEDS ASSESSMENT The Madison County Community Health-Needs Assessment is a collaborative undertaking by OSF Saint Anthony's Health Center to highlight the health needs and well-being of residents in Madison County.
-Through this needs assessment, collaborative community partners have identified numerous health issues impacting individuals and families in the Madison County region.
-Several themes are prevalent in this health-needs assessment - the demographic composition of the Madison County region, the predictors for and prevalence of diseases, leading causes of mortality, accessibility to health services and healthy behaviors.
+Collaboration for sustaining health equity KNOX & WARREN COUNTY COMMUNITY HEALTH-NEEDS ASSESSMENT The Knox County and Warren County Community Health-Needs Assessment is a collaborative undertaking by OSF St. Mary Medical Center to highlight the health needs and well-being of residents in Knox and Warren Counties.
+Through this needs assessment, collaborative community partners have identified numerous health issues impacting individuals and families in the Knox and Warren County region.
+Several themes are prevalent in this health-needs assessment - the demographic composition of the Knox and Warren County region, the predictors for and prevalence of diseases, leading causes of mortality, accessibility to health services and healthy behaviors.

 Results from this study can be used for strategic decision-making purposes as they directly relate to the health needs of the community.
 The study was designed to assess issues and trends impacting the communities served by the collaborative, as well as perceptions of targeted stakeholder groups.
 In order to perform these analyses, information was collected from numerous secondary sources, including publicly available sources as well as private sources of data.
-Additionally, survey data from 449 respondents in the community were assessed with a special focus on the at-risk or economically disadvantaged population.
+Additionally, survey data from 785 respondents in the community were assessed with a special focus on the at-risk or economically disadvantaged population.
 Areas of investigation included perceptions of the community health issues, unhealthy behaviors, issues with quality of life, healthy behaviors, and access to medical care, dental care, prescription medications and mental-health counseling.
 Additionally, social determinants of health were analyzed to provide insights into why certain segments of the population behaved differently.
-Ultimately, the identification and prioritization of the most important health-related issues in the Madison County region were identified.
+Ultimately, the identification and prioritization of the most important health-related issues in the Knox and Warren County region were identified.
 The collaborative team considered health needs based on: - (1) magnitude of the issue (i.e., what percentage of the population was impacted by the issue); - (2) severity of the issue in terms of its relationship with morbidities and mortalities; - (3) potential impact through collaboration.

-Using a modified version of the Hanlon Method, the collaborative team prioritized three significant health needs:
+Using a modified version of the Hanlon Method, the collaborative team prioritized two significant health needs:

-- Healthy Behaviors defined as active living and healthy eating, and their subsequent impact on obesity - Behavioral Health including mental health - Substance Abuse specific focus I. HEALTHY BEHAVIORS -ACTIVE LIVING, HEALTHY EATING AND SUBSEQUENT OBESITY ACTIVE LIVING A healthy lifestyle, comprised of regular physical activity, has been shown to increase physical, mental, and emotional well-being.
-Consequently, regular physical activity is critical to preventative care.
-Note that 28% of respondents indicated that they do not exercise at all, while the majority (60%) of residents exercise 1-5 times per week.
-The most common reasons for not exercising are not having enough energy (41%) or time (27%) and a dislike of exercise (18%).
+- Healthy Behaviors defined as active living and healthy eating, and their subsequent impact on obesity - Behavioral Health including mental health and substance abuse I. HEALTHY BEHAVIORS -ACTIVE LIVING, HEALTHY EATING AND SUBSEQUENT OBESITY ACTIVE LIVING A healthy lifestyle, comprised of regular physical activity, has been shown to increase physical, mental, and emotional well-being.
+Consequently, regular physical activity critical to preventative care.

-Source: CHNA Survey

-HEALTHY EATING
+Note that 29% of respondents indicated that they do not exercise at all, while the majority (59%) of residents exercise 1-5 times per week.
+The most common reasons for not exercising were dislike at 32% followed by not having enough energy at 24%.

-A healthy lifestyle, comprised of a proper diet, has been shown to increase physical, mental, and emotional well-being.
+HEALTHY EATING A healthy lifestyle, comprised of a proper diet, has been shown to increase physical, mental, and emotional well-being.
 Consequently, nutrition and diet are critical to preventative care.

 Almost two-thirds (61%) of residents report no consumption or low consumption (1-2 servings per day) of fruits and vegetables per day.
-Note that the percentage of residents who consume five or more servings per day is only 5%.
-The most prevalent reason for failing to eat more fruits and vegetables was dislike followed by the perceived lack of importance.
+Note that the percentage of residents who consume five or more servings per day is only 6%.
+The most prevalent reason for failing to eat more fruits and vegetables was the lack of importance and expense involved according to survey respondents.